Do you love:

 The Challenge will run for 12 weeks, starting May 2020 until September 2020.

-Participation in the Challenge will be done predominately online with some potential face-to-face team participation towards the end of the programme.
+Participation in the Challenge is on a voluntary basis and will be done predominately online with some potential face-to-face team participation towards the end of the programme.

 What is the time commitment?